 "An artist is one who participates in all manifestations of life and culture more fully than any other being, because he is gifted with greater sensitivity.
 For an artist worthy of the name, there is no domain, however small, that he does not have the right but the duty to invade".

-Despite his success, Mathieu will never stop reinventing himself.
-For example, he went from a central composition to a distribution of forms invading the entire canvas.
-He would also create a large number of furniture, jewelry, sculptures, ceramics and even tapestry cartoons for the Manufacture Nationale des Gobelins.
+Despite his success, Mathieu never ceased to reinvent himself, moving from a central composition to a distribution of forms that invaded the entire canvas.
+He also created a large number of pieces of furniture, jewelry, sculptures, ceramics and even tapestry cartoons for the Manufacture Nationale des Gobelins.

 He died on June 10, 2012 in Boulogne-Billancourt.
 His work can be found in many prestigious museums, including the Musée National d'Art Moderne in Paris, the Museum of Modern Art in New York and the Museum of Modern Art in Tokyo.